DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 * you are an Irish citizen
 * you have been living in Ireland, or Ireland and the UK, Guernsey, Jersey or the Isle of Man, throughout the 3 years before the start of your course

 ### Support for trainee teachers from the European Economic Area (EEA) or Switzerland

 If you meet both the following requirements:

 * you have settled status under the EU Settlement Scheme
-* you have been resident in the UK throughout the 3 years before the start of your course
+* you have been a resident in the UK throughout the 3 years before the start of your course

 you will generally be eligible for a: